MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/cloud-create.md

 13. In **Capability Profiles**, select each virtual machine capability profile that you want to add, and then click **Next**.
 Select the capability profiles that match the type of hypervisor platforms that are running in the selected host groups.
 The built-in capability profiles represent the minimum and maximum values that can be configured for a virtual machine for each supported hypervisor platform.
 14. In **Replication Groups**, select the replication groups for the private cloud, and click **Next**.

-::: moniker range="sc-vmm-1711"

-15. In **Storage QoS Policies**. select the policies that you want to assign to this cloud.

-::: moniker-end

 15. In **Summary** page, confirm the settings, and then click **Finish**.

 View status in **Jobs** and ensure the job is complete.

 To verify that the private cloud was created, check **VMs and Services** > **Clouds**.
 You can also verify in **Library** > **Cloud Libraries**, to view the read-only library shares.

+::: moniker range="sc-vmm-1711"

+### Assign Storage Qos Policies for a cloud

+Follow the steps until 14 in the [above procedure](#create-a-private-cloud from-a-host-group).

+In **Storage QoS Policies**. select the policies that you want to assign to this cloud.

+::: moniker-end

 ## Create a private cloud from a VMware resource pool